Unforgiven: Plot

-In 1881, in Big Whiskey, Wyoming, a cowboy—Quick Mike—slashes prostitute Delilah Fitzgerald's face with a knife, permanently disfiguring her, after she laughs at his small penis.
-As punishment, sheriff "Little Bill" Daggett orders Mike and his associate who was with him at the brothel, David "Davey" Bunting, to turn over several of their horses to her employer, Skinny DuBois, for his loss of revenue.
+In 1881, in the fictional town of Big Whiskey, Wyoming, a cowboy named Quick Mike slashes prostitute Delilah Fitzgerald's face with a knife, permanently disfiguring her.
+As punishment, Sheriff "Little Bill" Daggett orders Mike and his associate who was with him at the brothel, Davey Bunting, to turn over several of their ponies to Delilah's employer, Skinny DuBois, for his loss of revenue.
 Outraged, the prostitutes offer a $1,000 bounty for the cowboys' deaths.

-In Hodgeman County, Kansas, a boastful young man calling himself the "Schofield Kid" visits Will Munny's hog farm, claiming to be an experienced bounty hunter looking for help pursuing the cowboys.
+In Hodgeman County, Kansas, a boastful young man visits Will Munny's hog farm.
+He calls himself the "Schofield Kid" and claims to be an experienced bounty hunter looking for help pursuing the cowboys.
 Formerly a notorious outlaw and murderer, Will is now a repentant widower raising two children.
-After initially refusing to help, Will realizes that his farm is failing and that his children's future is in jeopardy.
-He recruits his friend Ned Logan, another retired outlaw, and they catch up with the Kid, who they discover is severely near-sighted.
+After initially refusing to help, Will realizes that his farm is failing and his children's future is in jeopardy.
+He recruits his friend Ned Logan, another retired outlaw, and they catch up with the Kid, whom they discover is severely near-sighted.

-Back in Big Whiskey, British-born gunfighter "English" Bob, an old acquaintance and rival of Little Bill, seeks the bounty.
-He arrives in town with his biographer W. W. Beauchamp, who naively believes Bob's exaggerated tales.
-Enforcing the town's anti-gun law, Little Bill and his deputies disarm Bob, and the sheriff beats him savagely to discourage others from attempting to claim the bounty.
-Little Bill humiliates Bob and banishes him from town the next morning, but Beauchamp stays out of a fascination with the sheriff, who debunks many of the romantic notions Beauchamp has about the Wild West.
-Little Bill explains to Beauchamp that the best attribute for a gunslinger is to be cool-headed under fire, rather than to have the quickest draw, and to always kill the best shooter first.
+Back in Big Whiskey, British-born gunfighter "English" Bob, an old acquaintance and rival of Little Bill's, arrives in town with his biographer W. W. Beauchamp, seeking the bounty.
+Enforcing the town's antigun law, Little Bill, with his deputies, disarms Bob and beats him savagely to discourage others from attempting to claim the bounty.
+Bob, humiliated, is banished from town the next morning, but Beauchamp stays out of a fascination with the sheriff, who debunks many of the romantic notions Beauchamp has about the Wild West.
+Little Bill explains to Beauchamp that the best attribute for a gunslinger is to be cool-headed under fire rather than to have the quickest draw, and to always kill the best shooter first.

-Will, Ned and the Kid arrive in town during a rainstorm and head to Skinny's saloon.
+Will, Ned, and the Kid arrive in town during a rainstorm and enter Skinny's saloon.
 While Ned and the Kid meet with the prostitutes upstairs, Little Bill confronts a feverish Will.
-Not realizing Will's identity but correctly guessing that he wants the bounty, Bill confiscates his pistol and beats him.
-Ned and the Kid escape through a back window and take Will to an unoccupied barn outside of town, where they nurse him back to health.
-A few days later the trio ambush Davey.
-After missing Davey and hitting his horse, Ned falters and Will shoots Davey instead.
-Ned decides to quit and sets off back to Kansas.
+Not realizing Will's identity, but correctly guessing that he wants the bounty, Bill confiscates his weapon and beats him.
+Ned and the Kid escape through a back window and take Will to an unoccupied barn outside of town, where they and the prostitutes nurse him back to health.
+A few days later, the trio ambush Davey.
+After missing Davey and shooting his horse, Ned falters and Will shoots Davey instead.
+Ned decides to quit and return to Kansas.